-In an early, well-known study in the Rizal province in the Philippines (Ramos et al., 1967), the researchers wanted to find out when formal reading in English should be introduced after English had been introduced in its oral form, and to find out at which grade level the switch to English as a medium of instruction was most effective in terms of subject learning.
+In an early, well-known study in the Rizal province in Philippines (Ramos, Aguilar, & Sibayan, 1967) the researchers wanted to find out when formal reading in English should be introduced after English had been introduced in its oral form, and to find out at which grade level English as a medium of instruction switch was most effective in terms of subject matter learning.
 Students were assigned to groups under one of the five conditions, whether English literacy was introduced in Grade 1 or 2, and the different grade levels (1, 3 and 5) at which English became the language of instruction.
 The results obtained showed that it did not matter whether L2 literacy was introduced in Grade 1 or Grade 2.
 In other words, teaching literacy first in Tagalog did not adversely affect achievement in English.
-The study also found that English proficiency was related to the number of years it was used as a medium of instruction.
+The study also found that the English proficiency was related to the number of years it was used as a medium of instruction.
 This was not true of Tagalog, however.